mrbradleylee/moostache.io/docs/animal-crossing/new-this-month.md

 sidebar_label: New This Month
 ---

-We'll keep this updated as new things come out, and start keeping an archive as well.
+**_We'll keep this updated as new things come out, and start keeping an archive as well._**
-:::note
+:::important
-Current month - June 2020 - Northern Hemisphere only
+Northern hemisphere only
 :::

 | FISH             | LOCATION | SIZE            | TIME                   |